-Children with an Education, Health and Care (EHC) plan naming Weston Turville CE School will always be offered places.
+Children with a Statement of Special Educational Need or with an Education, Health and Care (EHC) plan naming Weston Turville CE School will always be offered places.
 If there are fewer applications than places available, all children will be offered places.
 If there is then greater demand for admission than there are places available, the following criteria will be applied in the order set out below:

-i Looked-after children and children who were previously looked after, but ceased to be so because, immediately after being looked after, they became subject to an adoption, child arrangements or special guardianship order.
-(See Note 2)

-ii Families who have exceptional medical or social needs that make it essential that their child attends Weston Turville CE School rather than any other.
+- i Looked-after children and children who were previously looked after, but ceased to be so because, immediately after being looked after, they became subject to an adoption, child arrangements or special guardianship order.
+(See Note 2) - ii Families who have exceptional medical or social needs that make it essential that their child attends Weston Turville CE School rather than any other.
 These needs must be fully supported by written evidence from the appropriate professional person involved with the family.
-(See Note 3)

-iii Children with a normal home address (See Note 4) within the catchment area (See section "Catchment Areas" below).
-OR iv Children with a normal home address outside the catchment area and with a relevant sibling (See Note 5).
+(See Note 3) - iii Children with a normal home address (See Note 4) within the catchment area (See section "Catchment Areas" below).